Rochelle Woods (billiards player): Career

 Woods won the 2016 English Girls' Billiards title by beating Greeno in the final again.
-She was also a losing semi-finalist in the National Junior (under 19s) championship, losing 108–113 to Nathan Boughren.
+She was also a semi-finalist in the National Junior (under 19s) championship, but lost 108–113 to Nathan Boughren.
 At the 2016 World Women's Billiards Championship, Woods lost all four of her matches, to Bonney, Revanna Umadevi, Gaye Jones and Eva Palmius.

-The following year, aged 18 in 2017, Woods gained her fourth national title after defeating Brittany Chambers 152–48 in the final, and was also a losing semi-finalist in the National Junior (under 19s) Billiards championship again.
+The following year, aged 18 in 2017, Woods gained her fourth national title after defeating Brittany Chambers 152–48 in the final, and was also a semi-finalist in the National Junior (under 19s) Billiards championship again, but lost.
 At the 2017 Women's World Championship, she failed to qualify despite recording a 178–166 win over eventual champion Emma Bonney.

-In March 2020 Rochy won the first ever holdings of the Norfolk Women's Billiards Championship defeating Jazmin Cainey (Narborough) in the final and the Norfolk Women's Snooker Championship defeating Emma Powers-Richardson (Norwich) in the final.
+In March 2020, Woods won the first ever Norfolk Women's Billiards Championship, defeating Jazmin Cainey (Narborough) in the final and the Norfolk Women's Snooker Championship, defeating Emma Powers-Richardson (Norwich) in the final.

-In October Woods won the Eastern Counties Women's Billiards Championship defeating Cambridgeshire's Brittany Chambers and was Runner-up in the Eastern Counties Women's Snooker Championship losing to Lauren Macnamee (Ipswich).
+In October, Woods won the Eastern Counties Women's Billiards Championship defeating Cambridgeshire's Brittany Chambers and was runner-up in the Eastern Counties Women's Snooker Championship, losing to Lauren Macnamee (Ipswich).

-Woods was believed to be the youngest ever qualified WPBSA World snooker coach when she qualified in 2015 at the age of 16, and two years later in 2017 established her own Junior Coaching Academy based at the Maltings Q Club, King's Lynn.
+Woods was believed to be the youngest ever qualified WPBSA World snooker coach when she qualified in 2015 at the age of 16.
+In 2017, she established her own Junior Coaching Academy based at the Maltings Q Club, King's Lynn.

-Since 2017 she has coached in excess of 50 players at the Junior Academy in both English Billiards and Snooker.
+Since then, she has coached over 50 players at the Junior Academy in both English Billiards and Snooker.

-Woods was also made Lead Coach for the Narbeck Boys Billiards League in 2020, joining the Coaching team of Dave Brown and Head of Coaching Phillip Welham.
+Woods was also made lead coach for the Narbeck Boys Billiards League in 2020.
 She also works with the Norfolk Billiards and Snooker Association helping to introduce their Development structure to West Norfolk.